teambition/CardStyleTableView/README.md

-#CardStyleTableViewCell
+#CardStyleTableView
-A subclass of UITableViewCell which displays a card style view for cells in grouped tableView, similar to the system's tableView before iOS 7.
+An extension of UITableView and UITableViewCell which displays a card style view in grouped tableView, similar to the system's tableView before iOS 7.

 ![Screenshot](Screenshots/Screenshot-1.png "Screenshot-1")